Make your own mosaic! Don’t throw those pumpkin seeds away! Roast a few and paint the rest for a spectacular work of art.

-- Spread the seeds out on wax paper (or newspaper) and let dry.
+Spread the seeds out on wax paper (or newspaper) and let dry overnight.

 ***If you are feeling really adventurous, try using plaster instead of glue to create the mosaics.
 Just remind students to work quickly as plaster has a very quick set time.
 Also, never pour plaster down the sink.
 Wait for it to dry and throw it in the garbage.

-***You can always use dried beans, lentils, popcorn or other types of seeds for this project … you don’t need to use pumpkin seeds.
+***You can always use dried beans, lentils, popcorn or other types of seeds for this project instead of pumpkin seeds.
 In fact, if you use dried beans, you can leave them in their natural colorful state (black eyed peas, red kidney beans etc).